 Final-state hadrons and the scattered electron will be detected by the CLAS12 spectrometer.
 Electrons are separated from heavier particles using Cherenkov counters and electromagnetic calorimeters.
 Pions will be identified using Cherenkov counters and measurement of time of flight.
-The use of the CLAS12 RICH detector would ensure pion/kaon separation in a wide momentum range (up to approximately $8 \ GeV/c$).
+The use of the CLAS12 RICH detector would ensure pion/kaon separation in a wide momentum range (up to approximately $8 \ GeV/c$ ).
 Pion and kaon momenta will be reconstructed in the CLAS12 drift chamber system, embedded within the toroidal magnetic field.
-For the proposed experiment, photons from π^0 decays (or from η decays) will be reconstructed using the forward angle electromagnetic calorimeter (FC) and the new preshower calorimeter (PCAL).
-Kinematical distributions of electrons and final state hadrons are shown in Fig. 27 and Fig. 28.
+For the proposed experiment, gammas from $\pi^0$ decays (or from $\eta$ decays) will be reconstructed using the forward angle electromagnetic calorimeter (FC) and the new preshower calorimeter (PCAL).
+Kinematic distributions of electrons and final state hadrons are shown in Fig. 23 and Fig. 24.

-Figure 27: Kinematical distributions of electrons and final state hadrons.
+Figure 23: Kinematic distributions of electrons and final state hadrons.

-Figure 28: Typical kinematic distributions of CLAS12 SIDIS hadrons with transverse target.
+Figure 24: Typical kinematic distributions of CLAS12 SIDIS hadrons with transverse target.
 The dashed lines define the z region selected for SIDIS.

-Fig. 29 shows the correlation of relevant kinematical variables with the scattering angle.
-Electron detection at large angles (larger than 20 degrees) is mandatory to explore the large Q^2 regime, whereas hadron identification is required in the middle angle range (15-20 degrees) to reach large $P{h\perp}$ values.
+Fig. 25 shows the correlation of relevant kinematic variables with the scattering angle.
+Electron detection at large angles (larger than 20 degrees) is mandatory to explore the large $Q^2$ regime, whereas hadron identification is required in the middle angle range (15-20 degrees) to reach large $P{h\perp}$ values.
 The CLAS12 forward detector is perfectly suitable for such measurements since designed to cover up to 40 degrees angles.

-Figure 29: Kinematic coverage of CLAS12 SIDIS hadrons with transverse target.
+Figure 25: Kinematic coverage of CLAS12 SIDIS hadrons with transverse target.